 Major.Minor.Patch, with the following meaning:

 Pre-release versions are then denoted by appending a hyphen and a string after the patch number.
 Technically speaking, you can use any string after the hyphen and NuGet will treat the package as pre-release.
 NuGet then displays the full version number in the applicable UI, leaving consumers to interpret the meaning for themselves.

 With this in mind, it's generally good to follow recognized naming conventions such as the following:

 -alpha: Alpha release, typically used for work-in-progress and experimentation

 -beta: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs.

 -rc: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.

-NuGet does not support SemVer-compatible build numbers with dot notation, as in
+NuGet 4.3.0+ supports Semantic Versioning v2.0.0, which supports pre-release numbers with dot notation, as in

 Whatever suffixes you use, however, NuGet will give them precedence in reverse alphabetical order: